-Casio debuted a pair of Z-series Exilim digital cameras last month featuring a new wide angle LCD.
+Dover, N.J. — Casio debuted a pair of Z-series Exilim digital cameras yesterday featuring a new wide-angle LCD.

-Both models are compatible with the new SD High Capacity (SDHC) format memory card and offer the eBay Best Shot mode for shooting items according to the auction site's specifications.
+Both models are compatible with the new SD High Capacity (SDHC) format memory card and offer an eBay Best Shot mode for shooting items according to the auction site’s specifications.